EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 {: .subtext}
 Figure (5): Piston Assembly View

+![P12](https://eliaswheatfall.github.io/StirlingEngineOne/assets/coldhotzoom.png){: .center-image width="600" }

+{: .subtext}
+Figure (6): Piston Assembly Zoomed View

 The Piston Assembly consists of 7 machine components and 5 COTS components.
 The left side of the assembly is the hot end, which rests under the flame.
 The right cylinder is on the cold side.
 Clamped to the cold side are two flexure components that are waterjet and tapped.
 These components mount the assembly to the frame.
 A shaft is connected to a displacer internally, and on the end is a connecting point to connect to the Driveshaft Assembly.
 A barb is placed on the surface of the cold cylinder to connect the Piston Assembly to the Cylinder Assembly.

-![P12](https://eliaswheatfall.github.io/StirlingEngineOne/assets/coldhotzoom.png){: .center-image width="600" }

-{: .subtext}
-Figure (6): Piston Assembly Zoomed View

-The Piston Assembly is the side that produces work in the system.
-The alternation of cold to hot air changes the pressure in the system, forcing the piston to push when there is hot air displaced.

 ## Cylinder Assembly